 Sports hospitality is a popular choice in the corporate hospitality industry.
 Businesses increasingly turn to high-profile sporting events to build and maintain relationships with key shareholders and clients.

 Specialists in corporate hospitality refer to it as ‘getting a return on experience’ – give them a good time, doing something they enjoy, and it will pay dividends somewhere along the way.
-But for this to work, the memorable experience has to be excellent from A to Z, of risk being memorable for the wrong reasons.
+But for this to work, the memorable experience has to be excellent from A to Z, or risk being memorable for the wrong reasons.

 For example, champagne and an expensive gift won’t do the trick for a colour blind rugby enthusiast invited to a Wales v Ireland international where he’s unable to tell the teams apart or read the cleverly themed green-red menu.
 Should this person happen to be the top man at a firm the host company has prospected for several years, then the host may well choose a different form of corporate hospitality the next time.

-Yes, it may be ‘only’ a 1 in 12 chance that a special guest is colour blind, but ask any bookie, statistically, that’s quite a high chance, and the fall-out or risk is lost revenues all round.
+Yes, it may be ‘only’ a 1 in 12 chance that a special guest is colour blind, but ask any bookie, statistically, that’s quite a high chance, and the fall-out of risk is lost revenues all round.
 On the other hand, if you plan the VIP event keeping in mind that some of the guests may have CVD, then you needn’t worry about the odds – and everyone wins.

 Designers/Marketing and Advertising agencies